Embraer says signs $2.5 billion financing deal with China's ICBC

 Brazilian planemaker Embraer (EMBR3.SA) signed a memorandum of understanding on Monday with China's ICBC Financial Leasing Co.
-Ltd. under which ICBC will provide up to $2.5 billion (1.5 billion pounds) in financing for planes over five years in one of Embraer's most promising markets.
+Ltd. under which ICBC will provide up to $2.5 billion in financing for planes over five years in one of Embraer's most promising markets.

 Embraer expects demand for 430 commercial jets of up to 120-seat capacity and 635 executive jets in the next 10 years in the fast-growing Asian giant.